 Now we define the b-hyperbolic and b-glancing sets by

 and

-These are thus also subsets of $S^*W$.
+\nomenclature[G]{$\gcal_{W,\bo},\hcal_{W,\bo}$}{b glancing and hyperbolic sets} These are thus also subsets of $S^*W$.
 In local coordinates\footnote{The discrete variable $\taubh$ is not, of course, part of the coordinate system, but serves to identify which of two components of the characteristic set we are in.} they are given by

 Note that for $q\in\Sbstar_W M_0,$ at the unique point $q_0$ in $(\pismooth)^{-1}(q)\cap \sSigma$, we have $\xish=0$, and correspondingly $\sH_{\so}(q_0)$ is tangent to $W$, explaining the ``glancing'' terminology.